Tens of thousands expected in Boston for ‘March for Our Lives’ rally Saturday

 In the wake of a Valentine’s Day shooting that killed 17, the teens have pulled all-nighters, scheduling speakers, petitioning city councils, renting stages and walking march routes with police in a grass-roots movement that has raised more than $4 million.

 In Boston, a march will start at Madison Park Technical Vocational High School at 11 a.m.
-It will travel along Tremont Street, up Columbus Ave., and end at the Boston Common, where a speaking program will take place around 2 p.m.
+It will travel along Tremont Street, up Columbus Avenue, and end at the Boston Common, where a speaking program will take place at around 2 p.m.

 Up to 70,000 are expected to take part in the march.
-Rockland High School physics teacher Gracieli Mohamedi says she’s inspired by the students who hope to drive change.
+Rockland High School physics teacher Gracieli Mohamedi said she is inspired by the students who hope to drive change.

 “It’s not about us as adults.
-This is entirely being led by, organized by and the message is being distributed by these students,” Mohamedi said.
+This is entirely being led by, organized by and the message is being distributed by these students,” said Mohamedi.

-Students say none of this is an attack on the second amendment.
-Instead, it’s all about their right to feel safe in school.
+Boston Mayor Marty Walsh agreed, saying lawmakers will not be addressing the crowds on Saturday and will instead listen to the students.

-“The message is clear.
-No matter what, we’re not going to quit until our demands are spoken for.
+“They don’t want any elected officials speaking, which is great.
+I don’t think we should, this is not about us, this is about the kids,” said Walsh.

-The Boston Police Department and Mayor Marty Walsh says heightened security measures will be in place across the city, even though they expect the rally to be peaceful in nature.
+The Boston Police Department and Walsh said heightened security measures will be in place across the city, even though they expect the rally to be peaceful in nature.
 Undercover officers will deployed to keep tabs on things.

 “If you’re coming, please can you leave the backpacks at home.
 If you’re going to carry signs, please leave the sticks.
-Just carry the cardboard signs,” Boston Police Commissioner William Evans said.
+Just carry the cardboard signs,” said Boston Police Commissioner William Evans.

-Boston officials say traffic will stopped at intersections to allow marchers to continue along the route.
+Boston officials said traffic will be stopped at intersections to allow marchers to continue along the route.
 The following “tow zone” parking restrictions will also be in place:

 - Charles Street, both sides, from Boylston Street to Beacon Street